bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 00:25:36

-Jeff, can you summarize what is Bolt 7 and Gossip and this graph that we always talk about?
+Jeff, can you summarize what is BOLT 7 and Gossip and this graph that we always talk about?

 Jeff Czyz: 00:25:43